 Here is where the word "Hypothesis" is most important.
 The decision is held tentatively as results come in.
 Then, just as in the past, a chapter ends and another chapter of Inquiry begins again.

-What are your Challenges/questions Cq /etc.?
+What are your Challenge questions cq /etc.?

 What needs will you meet?

 What are your ideas?

+What are your values and vision?

+What action do you plan to take?

 1. Begin again